 The acquisition of existing generation assets involves the risk of overpaying for such projects (or not making acquisitions on an accretive basis) and failing to retain the customers of such projects.
 While the Company will perform due diligence on prospective acquisitions, the Company may not discover all potential risks, operational issues or other issues in such generation assets.
 Further, the integration and consolidation of acquisitions require substantial human, financial and other resources and, ultimately, the Company's acquisitions may divert the Company's management's attention from its existing business concerns, disrupt its ongoing business or not be successfully integrated.
-Future acquisitions might not perform as expected or the returns from such acquires generation assets could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its unitholders.
-Any failure of the Company's ability to grow its business and make cash distribution into the Company's business could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its unitholders.
+Future acquisitions might not perform as expected or the returns from such acquisitions might not support the financing utilized to acquire them or maintain them.
+A failure to achieve the financial returns the Company expects when it acquires generation assets could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its Class A and Class C stockholders.
+Any failure of the Company's acquired generation assets to be accretive or difficulty in integrating such acquisition into the Company's business could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its Class A and Class C stockholders.

-The Company's indebtedness could adversely affect its ability to raise additional capital to fund the Company's operations or pay distributions.
+The Company's indebtedness could adversely affect its ability to raise additional capital to fund the Company's operations or pay dividends.
 It could also expose the Company to the risk of increased interest rates and limit the Company's ability to react to changes in the economy or the Company's industry as well as impact the Company's results of operations, financial condition and cash flows.

-As of December 31, 2019, the Company had approximately \$6,857 million of total consolidated indebtedness, \$5,175 million of which was incurred by the Company's non-guarantor subsidiaries.
+As of December 31, 2019, the Company had approximately \$6,858 million of total consolidated indebtedness, \$5,175 million of which was incurred by the Company's non-guarantor subsidiaries.
 In addition, the Company's share of its unconsolidated affiliates' total indebtedness and letters of credit outstanding as of December 31, 2019, totaled approximately \$889 million and \$83 million, respectively (calculated as the Company's unconsolidated affiliates' total indebtedness as of such date multiplied by the Company's percentage membership interest in such assets).